boutproject/BOUT-dev/manual/sphinx/user_docs/advanced_install.rst

 You may also wish to change to ``--with-debugging=yes`` in the arguments to ``./configure``, in order to allow debugging of PETSc.
-The optimisation flags need chaning for cross compiling or non gcc compilers.
+The optimisation flags need changing for cross compiling or non gcc compilers.
 Set a different prefix to change the place PETSc will be installed to.